vippsas/vipps-solutions/invoice-through-epayments/README.md

 If you have the customer's phone number and their consent to send payment requests through Vipps MobilePay, you can send payment requests directly to them.

 If you don't know your customer's phone number, you can start by sending them a link to your own landing page.
-There, you can trigger a payment request through Vipps, which will request their phone number automatically.
+There, you can trigger a payment request through Vipps MobilePay, which will request their phone number automatically.

 ## Details